alienchow/alienchow.github.io/content/post/ai_takeaways_mar_2026/index.md

 But the fact is that the developers for the exact same tools they are selling, don't believe enough in it to write code that they trust.
 Despite telling everyone that all you need is proper agent orchestration with agentic roles for PM, EM, SWE, SRE, DevOps to work with each other crunching millions of tokens per hour, these companies don't actually practise what they preach.
 If they did, you'd be running Claude Code developed in Golang.

-> I do have to say that the most optimum agentic coding language is Golang.
-It's simple, performant, memory efficient, portable, and vibe-coding friendly in the sense that the compile times are faster than Typescript's Golang-powered transpile time.
-It does crunch more tokens than logic dense dynamic languages, but anecdotally hallucinates way less.
+> **I do have to say that the most optimum agentic coding language is Golang.**

+It's simple, performant, memory efficient, portable, and vibe-coding friendly in the sense that the compile times are faster than Typescript's [Golang-powered](https://devblogs.microsoft.com/typescript/typescript-native-port/) transpile time.
+It does crunch more tokens than logic dense dynamic languages, but anecdotally hallucinates a lot less.
 I tried vibe coding with Rust but the LLVM compile time is way too painful for my high frequency 777 dopamine fix.
+Zig had far too many breaking changes between versions and suffers from the same LLVM compile times.

 ## Hot Take 6: The Moat For Enterprise Software Is Going To Be Documentation